faakit/CSunPosition/README.md

 Sun position calculations in C based on Astronomy Answers articles about [position of the sun](http://aa.quae.nl/en/reken/zonpositie.html).

+With the article, [this mathematical model](https://www.geogebra.org/m/hspd5fyv) were implemented to guide on the code development.

 ## Usage example

 The getPosition function receives 3 parameters: